-And yet, how certain can I be about advice I find?
-I tend to trust patterns authors who put in the time and effort to polish and publish their work, who've spent time marking their trails and checking that others can follow them.
-I place high value on the advice of those who've built interesting systems and can tell stories about what they learned including design missteps and how they eventually made forward progress.
+And yet, how certain can I be about whatever advice I find?
+I tend to trust patterns authors who put in the time and effort to polish and publish their work, who've spent time marking their trails, checking that others can follow and that their heuristics make sense to other designers.
+I place high value the advice of those who've built interesting systems and can tell stories about what they learned including design missteps they made and how they eventually made forward progress.
 But I don't necessarily throw away what I have found useful just because someone is enthusiastic about a new software design approach and a new-to-me set of heuristics.
-They may be experts at some software design approaches that take years, if not a lifetime, to master.
-At best, I might only be able to clumsily apply their heuristics after concerted effort and practice.
-Or, quite simply, they may be trailblazers to places where I cannot or do not want to go.
+They may be experts at some software design approaches that takes years, if not a lifetime, to master.
+At best, I might only be able to clumsily apply their heuristics after some concerted practice.
+Or, quite simply, they may be trailblazers to places where I don't want to go.